How to Optimise Your Google Shopping Feed

 Avoid Google Shopping disapprovals

-There are several reasons for your products or whole account to be attributed with disapproval status in Google Shopping.
+Several reasons can attribute disapproval status for your products or whole account in Google Shopping.

 Your first port of call to check for any issues, is to access your Google Merchant Centre account and select the Diagnostics tab.
-This report will give you a summary of issues, listing products that generate either disapproved or warning status.
-Your product ads will still serve for any products with the yellow warning status.
+This report provide a summary of issues, listing products that generate disapproved or warning status.
+Your product ads will serve for any products with the yellow warning status.

 How to optimise for target search queries?